Thavarshan/fetch-php/README.md

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+We’re currently looking for help in the following areas:

+- Expanding test coverage for async task management
+- Improving documentation for more advanced use cases
+- Adding support for additional HTTP methods and protocols

+To contribute:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/amazing-feature`)